josepchung/josepchung/README.md

 ### Hi there 👋
-SOU JOSEP CHUNG
+I AM JOSEP CHUNG

 - 🔭 I’m currently working on ...
+GARMENTs

-- 🤔 I’m looking for help with ...
+- 🌱 I’m currently learning ...
+Data Science

+⚡ Fun fact: ...
+I like sports...of all kinds

 <!--
 **josepchung/josepchung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.